omkarcloud/om-startup-framework/README.md

 <!-- - Ready Made Affiliate Marketing System  -->

-- Pre condifured Github Actions so delpoying new code is as simple as a `git push`
+- Pre configured Github Actions so delpoying new code is as simple as a `git push`
 ![](https://www.omkar.cloud/om-startup-framework/assets/images/feautres_github_actions-ca4fc50ed4ed1f2555bea224eaf12f1f.png)

 - Contact Us Functionality which also sends a Thank You Email for Contacting Us.